bsiepe/ADEMP-PreReg/README.md

 ## Citation
 When you use our template, please cite the associated publication

 Siepe, B. S., Bartoš, F., Morris, T.P., Boulesteix, A-L, Heck, D.W. & Pawel, S. (2024).
-Simulation studies for methodological research in psychology: A standardized template for planning, preregistration, and reporting. _Psychological Methods_. <https://doi.org/10.1037/met0000695>
+Simulation Studies for Methodological Research in Psychology: A Standardized Template for Planning, Preregistration, and Reporting. _Psychological Methods_. <https://doi.org/10.1037/met0000695>

 A BibTeX entry is given by